Background pattern

 • The coating contains: hypromellose and macrogol.

-Appearance of the product and contents of the pack
+Appearance of the product and package contents

-The vaginal tablets are white, coated, biconvex, engraved with an E on one of their faces.
+The vaginal tablets are white, coated, biconvex, and engraved with an E on one of their faces.
 The diameter of the tablet is approximately 6 mm.

 18 vaginal tablets with applicator